Tradias/example-vcpkg-grpc/README.md

-# Example protobuf/gRPC project using vcpkg
+# Example project for synchronous interaction with an asynchronous bidirectional stream

 1. Install [vcpkg](https://github.com/microsoft/vcpkg).
 At the time of writing this can be achieved by running: